+Section 4.
 Capital charges for the life insurance business

-- (47) Life insurance capital risk charge is the change in the net asset value (NAV) after applying the stresses prescribed in point (50) of this Annexure. - (48) The capital requirement for each component is calculated as the difference between: - 1.
-The stressed NAV after applying the prescribed stress, the value of assets less insurance liabilities with MOBE, after applying the prescribed stress, net of reinsurance, - 2.
-The pre-stress NAV, the value of assets less insurance liabilities with MOBE, before applying the prescribed stress, net of reinsurance. - (49) The life insurance capital requirement shall include the mortality risk, disability/morbidity risk, longevity risk, lapse risk, expense risk.
-The insurer shall also calculate a capital charge for the catastrophe risks stemming from extreme or irregular events whose effects are not sufficiently captured in the other life insurance risks. - (50) Life insurers shall apply the following stress factors:
+- (50) Life insurance capital risk charge is the change in the net asset value (NAV) after applying the stresses prescribed in this section.
+The life insurance capital requirement shall include the mortality risk, disability/morbidity risk, longevity risk, lapse risk, expense risk.
+The insurer shall also calculate a capital charge for the catastrophe risks stemming from extreme or irregular events whose effects are not sufficiently captured in the other life insurance risks. - (50a) The capital requirement for each component is calculated as the difference between: - 1.
+The stressed NAV after applying the prescribed stress, calculated as the value of assets less insurance liabilities with MOBE, net of reinsurance, - 2.
+The pre-stress NAV, the value of assets less insurance liabilities with MOBE, before applying the prescribed stress, net of reinsurance. - (50b) The life Insurance risk charge shall be calculated by aggregating, using the life risks correlation matrix.
+The correlation matrix used for aggregating the life risk charges is the following: